 - Instead of only focusing on question-types, your tutor/program should also be helping you gain an in-depth understanding of the concepts and topics on the SAT.
 You should be able to answer the question regardless of a change in wording.

 - Although you should focus on your problem areas, your tutor/program should also cover all of the material, strategies, and question-types on the SAT.
-You should have adequate practice in all these areas as to ensure familiarity with the SAT.
+You should have adequate practice in all these areas to ensure familiarity with the SAT.

 Talk to your program coordinator or tutor about their methodology extensively.
 They should already be implementing most, if not all of the aforementioned aspects.
 If they are not open to discussing their process transparently, it is unlikely that their methodology will work.

-Do not fall for a SAT program or tutor who guarantees a specific increase in their students’ SAT score.
+Do not fall for an SAT program or tutor who guarantees a specific increase in their students’ SAT score.
 It is important to ask a potential program coordinator or tutor about their expectations for you.
 However, tread carefully.
-Do not make the mistake of choosing a SAT program or tutor who promises at least 100-point or 120-point increase.
+Do not make the mistake of choosing an SAT program or tutor who promises at least 100-point or 120-point increase.
 These programs or tutors are likely to be using a one-size-fits-all methodology.
 Consequently, stay away from these ineffective programs or tutors.

 A good program or tutor will explain the factors in their methodology that will help you improve the necessary skills to succeed on the SAT.
 They will perhaps intimate their track record with prior students and their process in determining what works for each student.
 These program or tutors are worth your while.